mylife-home/mylife-home-main/README.md

 # WIP templates:
 - prevent drop used export (or force and cleanup)
 - remove v1 imports
+- update plugins (config/member changes when used in template and exported)

 - TESTS
+  - import plugins
   - deploy files
   - deploy online
   - imports between core projects